 Though copper assists with energy production, this is only one side of the energy coin.
 As copper builds up, it has a stimulating effect on the adrenals, giving one a sense of increased energy.
-However, as the person takes on more and more, this 'wears down' adrenal function over time, and eventually fatigue and exhaustion can set it.
+In fact, studies have shown that the administration of copper produces a similar stimulatory effect on the central nervous system as taking d-amphetamine.
+This can be great as a marketing ploy for copper supplements, as indeed people may feel improved energy in the short term.
+However, as the person takes on more and more (copper as well as activity), this 'wears down' adrenal function over time, and eventually fatigue and exhaustion can set it.
 Eventually this can potentially lead to full blown adrenal burnout.
 Initially, aldosterone increased which enhanced brain activity and led to the 'racing mind' symptom, common as copper begins to accumulate.
 The person might take on new projects and load their plate with tasks.
 However in doing so they are only further adding to their own stress and further wearing themselves out.
 The accumulation of excess copper presents a continual source of internal stress, which takes a further toll on the adrenals.
 Under stress (from any source), the body loses both zinc and magnesium (calming minerals), while boosting sodium and intensifying the individual's short fuse reactions to stressors.
 In turn, with zinc spiralling lower, copper accumulates further.
 Eventually the body is no longer able to respond to the stress.
 If the body is unable to properly eliminate the copper, and so long as the exposure to copper continues, it will eventually lead to exhaustion / adrenal burnout, along with a crash in sodium and aldosterone.
 At this point the person has little energy left to do anything.
 The more exhausted the adrenals become, the less the liver is able to produce ceruloplasmin needed to make copper bioavailable, and so biounavailable copper then accumulates faster and faster in the liver (primarily) and brain (secondary).

 Stress from any cause contributes to copper imbalance.
 Stress depletes the adrenal glands and lowers the zinc level in the body.
 Whenever zinc becomes deficient, copper tends to accumulate.